Hawaii’s Mauna Loa starts to erupt, sending ash nearby

 Mauna Loa is one of five volcanoes that together make up the Big Island of Hawaii, which is the southernmost island in the Hawaiian archipelago.

-Mauna Loa, rising 13,679 feet (4,169 meters) above sea level, is the much larger neighbor to Kilauea volcano, which erupted in a residential neighborhood and destroyed 700 homes in 2018.
-Some of its slopes are much steeper than Kilauea’s – so when it erupts, lava can flow much faster.
+Mauna Loa, rising 13,679 feet (4,169 meters) above sea level, is the much larger neighbor of Kilauea, which erupted in a residential neighborhood and destroyed 700 homes in 2018.
+Some of its slopes are much steeper than Kilauea’s, so lava can flow much faster when it erupts.

-During a 1950 eruption, the mountain’s lava traveled 15 miles (24 kilometers) to the ocean in less than three hours.
+During a 1950 eruption, the mountain’s lava traveled 15 miles (24 kilometers) to the ocean in fewer than three hours.

-Tourism is the economic engine for Hawaii, but Roth predicted few problems for those on vacation during the eruption.
+Tourism is Hawaii’s economic engine but Roth predicted few problems for those on vacation during the eruption.

-“If it does go into one of the rift zones, it’s going to impact a very small area of the island,” he said.
-“It will be spectacular where it is, but the chances of it really interrupting the visitor industry — very, very slim.”
+“It will be spectacular where it is, but the chances of it really interrupting the visitor industry — very, very slim,” he said.

 For some, the eruption might cut down on some travel time, even if there is more vog, or volcanic smog caused by higher sulfur dioxide emissions.